cranksters/playdate-reverse-engineering/readme.md

-Unofficial Playdate reverse-engineering notes/tools - covers file formats, server API and USB commands
+Unofficial Playdate reverse-engineering notes/tools - covers file formats, server API and USB serial commands

 > ⚠️ This documentation is unofficial and is not affiliated with Panic.
 All of the content herein was gleaned from reverse-engineering Playdate tools and game files, and as such there may be mistakes or missing information.